-- It is important to inspire members to want to give back and contribute, instead of treating philanthropy like a checklist.
+- the importance to inspire members to want to give back and contribute, instead of treating philanthropy like a checklist,

-- Nothing in the world will change if we don’t take responsibility for everything around us.
+- nothing in the world will change if we don’t take responsibility for everything around us, and

 Leadership: Millennial Style!